 Is MrBeast aware of these scams?

 Yes.
-MrBeast publicly warned his followers about deepfake scams using his likeness, asking whether social media platforms were ready to handle the rise of AI deepfakes.
+MrBeast warned his followers about deepfake scams using his likeness, asking whether social media platforms were ready to handle the rise of AI deepfakes.
 He has no connection to any of the fake giveaway sites, bots, or casino platforms using his name.

 My friend sent me a MrBeast giveaway link.
 Does that mean it's real?

 No. It means their account has almost certainly been compromised.
-The message came from their account, but they did not send it โ€” malware or an attacker is sending it on their behalf.
+The message came from their account, but they didn't send it: malware or an attacker sent it on their behalf.
 Contact your friend through a phone call, text, or other platform and let them know their Discord account may have been hijacked.

 I won a prize and they asked me for a small shipping fee.
 Is that normal?

 No legitimate giveaway charges a fee to deliver a prize.
-Requesting a "small" payment โ€” whether framed as shipping, processing, or verification โ€” is one of the oldest forms of advance-fee fraud.
+Requesting a "small" payment, whether framed as shipping, processing, or verification, is one of the oldest forms of advance-fee fraud.
 The fee is the actual product.
 There is no prize.

 The Discord server has thousands of members.
 Doesn't that mean it's real?